GreatApe42069/Dogecoin_improvements/README.md

 *The development community's ability to address these challenges and continue to evolve the technology will play a significant role in determining the future of Dogecoin.*

-# *Important Note*
+# Important Note:
- These codes are untested and may require thorough testing and consideration before being implemented in a live environment.
+ ***These codes are untested and may require thorough testing and consideration before being implemented in a live environment.***